 - The extent of difference between previous seed grant funding and the proposed project, if applicable

-Upon award, the PI must submit the following information to the UT Dallas Office of Research:
+Upon award, the PI must submit the following information to the UT Dallas Office of Research and Innovation:

 - Within 12 months of receiving the award: A two-page progress report including research outcomes, other outcomes (manuscripts submitted/presented, conferences, etc.), and progress toward securing external funding.
 If either research progression or plans toward submission of proposals for external funding has been impacted, a clear explanation for the delay and a mitigation plan is required.